sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

 **config dhcp_server enable/disable**

-This command is used to enable or disable dhcp_server for DHCP interface.
+This command is used to enable or disable dhcp_server for DHCP interface, this state is set to `disable` by default while adding a new dhcp_server.
 - Usage
   ```
   config dhcp_server ipv4 (enable | disable) <dhcp_interface>